Did the Essential Phone survive our drop test?

 Hip-height drop

-To simulate the all-too-common experience of trying to put your phone in a pocket or purse -- and badly missing your intended target -- we dropped the Essential Phone from 3 feet (1m) onto solid stone.
+To simulate the all-too-common experience of trying to put your phone in a pocket or purse -- and badly missing your intended target -- we dropped the Essential Phone from 3 feet (roughly 1 meter) onto solid stone.

 According to Essential's claim, the phone should have survived without so much as a mark.